gabrielberlanda/browser-media-control/README.md

 ## HOW TO USE IT

-Select your first music video on youtube or open.spotify.com and you can control your music while surf on internet The shortcuts are:
+Select your first music video on youtube or open.spotify.com and you can control your music while surf on the internet.

+The shortcuts are:

 |COMMAND           |ACTION                         |